jilaqi-le-gao/lightapt_f/README.md

 """

 However , when we tested this on Python3.7 , we can not install astropy from Pypi.Until now we do not find the solution to this problem.You can just ignore astropy and all of server will run normally.
+Pay attention to that the optional dependencies should be installed as possible for better performance and experience.

 #### Requirements